 Mean score of companies in the Natural Gas Extraction industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, WEC Energy reported Scope 1 emissions of approximately 6,527,000,000 kg CO2e, primarily from stationary combustion.
-In 2022, their total Scope 1 emissions were about 18,871,000,000 kg CO2e in the US, with global emissions also reflecting the same figure.
+In 2023, WEC Energy reported significant carbon emissions, with Scope 1 emissions from stationary combustion amounting to approximately 6,527,000,000 kg CO2e globally.
+In the US, their total Scope 1 emissions reached about 18,871,000,000 kg CO2e in the same year.
 The company has set ambitious climate commitments, aiming for a 60% reduction in carbon emissions from their generation fleet by the end of 2025, compared to 2005 levels, and an 80% reduction by 2030.
-Furthermore, WEC Energy is committed to achieving net carbon neutrality in electric generation by 2050, encompassing both Scope 1 and Scope 2 emissions.
-These initiatives align with their long-term strategy to mitigate climate impact and transition towards sustainable energy practices.
+WEC Energy's long-term goal is to achieve net carbon neutrality in electric generation by 2050, encompassing both Scope 1 and Scope 2 emissions.
+They are actively working with various stakeholders, including regulatory agencies and environmental groups, to meet these targets.
+The company has also reported a greenhouse gas intensity of about 410 kg CO2e per MWh of electricity generated in 2023.
+Overall, WEC Energy is committed to reducing its carbon footprint significantly while transitioning towards sustainable energy practices, aligning with industry standards for climate action.

 Access structured emissions data, company-specific emission factors, and source documents